← eitp.io

 This is not an IETF RFC.
 It is a protocol specification published by the original implementer, documenting a production system running across automotive, RV, and powersports verticals.
 The specification is derived entirely from working code.
 All thresholds, packet formats, and taxonomy values reflect the production implementation.
 This document invites interoperable implementations and community contribution.

 Abstract.
 Large Language Models begin every conversation at zero context.
 They infer tone, intent, and emotional state from the user's first message — or they guess.
 EITP eliminates this cold-start problem by capturing behavioral telemetry (mouse kinematics, scroll patterns, click dynamics, proximity to interactive elements, tab behavior) and transforming it into structured emotional context that is delivered to the LLM before or alongside the first message.
 In production, 62% of buyers who convert do so under uncertainty or cognitive distress — emotional states invisible without behavioral telemetry.
-The protocol defines the signal capture layer, transport mechanism, inference contract, and an eight-dimensional packet format that gives LLMs the context to respond with relevance from the first interaction.
+The protocol defines the signal capture layer, transport mechanism, inference contract, and a nine-dimensional packet format that gives LLMs the context to respond with relevance from the first interaction.

 Notational conventions.
 The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in RFC 2119.